How To Create A Digital Marketing Plan For Your Business (+ Free Template)

 No matter what product or service you sell, these are the three basic metrics every digital marketing plan begins with.

 You should be able to easily find these out if you’ve installed Google Analytics on your website.
+Contact us here if you need help with this.

 Digital marketing plan step #2: Set business goals